Mike McGlinchey, OT, Notre Dame

 Orlando Brown*, OT, Oklahoma

 Height: 6-8.
 Weight: 360.
 Projected 40 Time: 5.45.
-Projected Round (2018): 2-3.
-1/6/18: Brown is a strong blocker at the point of attack, which is illustrated by him consistently tossing defenders to the ground.
+Projected Round (2018): 1-2.
+2/17/18: Brown is a strong blocker at the point of attack, which was illustrated by him consistently tossing defenders to the ground for Oklahoma.
 In pass protection, Brown has some athletic issues, like playing too high for the NFL, so speed rushers give him problems.
 Some team sources feel Brown should move inside to guard as a pro, but others believe that he will be a starting right tackle.
 Multiple team contacts think that Brown will be a second-round pick in the 2018 NFL Draft and project him as a starting right tackle.
+On the other hand, the 2018 NFL Draft is weak at the tackle position, which could push Brown to end up going on Thursday night of the draft.

 Brown has drawn comparisons to D.J.
 Fluker coming out of Alabama, who was a high first-rounder but was a bust for the Chargers.
 Sources have said that Brown plays up or down to competition, and that could be seen with an excellent game against Ohio State but an ugly one versus Iowa State.
 Brown was not consistently dominant in the ground game even though he should have gotten the better of the collegiate linemen he was facing.